-Fire Drill at School: A Free Social Story
+Fire Drill at School: A Free Printable Social Story

-For children ages 4-10 · Free to read, print, and personalize
+For children ages 4-10 · Free to read online, download as a printable PDF, and personalize

 Fire alarms are among the most distressing school events for children with sensory sensitivities.
 Use this story to explain what the alarm means and what happens next, before the first drill of the year.
 Many teachers add it to classroom routines or IEP-based supports at the start of each semester.